Constitution of the Ottoman Empire: Aim

-The Ottoman Porte believed that once the Christian population was represented in the legislative assembly, no foreign power could legitimize the promotion of her national interests under pretext of representing the rights of these people of religious and ethnic bonds.
+The Ottoman Porte believed that once the Christian population was represented in the legislative assembly, no foreign power could legitimize the promotion of her national interests under pretext of representing the rights of these people on religious and ethnic bonds.
 In particular, if successfully implemented, it was thought that it would rob Russia of any such claims.
 However, its potential was never realized and the tensions with the Russian Empire culminated in the Russo-Turkish War (1877–1878).